 How did you get involved in travel?

-"Having spent some time in Cusco 10 years ago, I recently moved back to get involved with the travel industry here again.
+"Living in Cusco about 12 years ago, I worked here for a few companies & decided to return to get involved with the travel industry here again because the excitement of travel in this region draws you in.
 The atmosphere, culture, mix of locals and traveling groups in the city makes Cusco the destination for all travelers."

 Please share a unique travel experience you will never forget.